OfficeDev/O365-Windows-Start/README.md

 ## Troubleshooting ##

-You receive an "insufficient privileges" exception when you connect to Office 365 using a normal user, i.e., someone that does nothave elevated privileges and is not a global administrator.
+You receive an "insufficient privileges" exception when you connect to Office 365 as a normal user, i.e., someone that does not have elevated privileges and is not a global administrator.
 Make sure you have set the *Access your organization's directory* permission when you add the connected services.

 You receive errors during package installation, for example, *Unable to find "Microsoft.Azure.ActiveDirectory.GraphClient" version="1.0.21"*.
 Make sure the local path where you placed the solution is not too long/deep.
 Moving the solution closer to the root of your drive resolves this issue.
 We'll also work on shortening the folder names in a future update.